CallumB04/clothing-shop/README.md

 # clothing-shop

-This is an e-commerce clothing website I am building using React (frontend) and Go (backend).
-This is my first project using the Go programming language, and I am learning as I work on the project.
+This is a full-stack e-commerce clothing website I built using React (frontend) and Go (backend).
+It was my first project using Go, so I focused on exploring the language, and experimenting with different tools such as [Zap](https://github.com/uber-go/zap) for logging.

+> **Note**: Some product images and information were taken from Hollister, strictly for testing and development purposes.
+This project is not intended for commercial use.

 ## Installation and Setup

 ### Prerequisites

--   [Node.js](https://nodejs.org/) installed on your machine.
-To access `npm` commands
+-   [Node.js](https://nodejs.org/) installed on your machine (for frontend + `npm` commands)
--   [Go](https://go.dev/) installed on your machine.
-To run the backend server
+-   [Go](https://go.dev/) installed on your machine (for backend server)

 ### Setup